qualcomm-qrb-ros/qrb_ros_manipulator/README.md

 ## Overview

-QRB ROS manipulator provides different vendor robot ARM SDK to control hardware.
+QRB ROS manipulator provides different vendor robot ARM SDK to control robot ARM movement.

 qrb_manipulator_controller, which is a dynamic library, is base on this framework for helping developers to utilize this feature and provide unified API to control robot ARM. qrb_ros_manipulator, which is a ros package and provide ROS service to control robot ARM and get ARM status.
 It call qrb_manipulator_controller library to realize robot arm control.